paradedb/paradedb/pg_lakehouse/README.md

 ## Inspecting the Foreign Schema

 The `arrow_schema` function displays the schema of a foreign table.
 This function is useful for verifying that the server and table credentials you've provided are valid.
-If the connection is successful, a table will be returned with the [Arrow schema](https://docs.rs/datafusion/latest/datafusion/common/arrow/datatypes/enum.DataType.html) of the foreign table.
+If the connection is successful and `pg_lakehouse` is able to read the foreign data, a table will be returned with the [Arrow schema](https://docs.rs/datafusion/latest/datafusion/common/arrow/datatypes/enum.DataType.html) of the foreign table.
+Otherwise, an empty table will be returned or an error will be thrown.

 ```sql
 SELECT * FROM arrow_schema(